dogethereum/dogethereum-agents/README.md

 ### Run syscoin
--  Start the syscoin node in regtest mode
+-  Start the syscoin node in testnet mode
-> syscoind -rpcport=8370 -regtest -rpcuser=RPCUSER -rpcpassword=RPCPASS -datadir=DATADIR
+> syscoind --testmet -datadir=DATADIR
 - Mine 1 syscoin block to "wake up" the syscoin node in regtest mode
 - To verify it is working
-> syscoind -rpcport=8370 -regtest -rpcuser=RPCUSER -rpcpassword=RPCPASS -datadir=DATADIR getinfo
+> syscoin-cli --testnet -datadir=DATADIR getblockchaininfo

 ### Java project setup